-This new innovation was first introduced with SAP CAR 2.0 Application Bundle 1.0 Feature Pack 3, and has recently been enhanced with SAP CAR 3.0 Applications Bundle 2.0.
+Omnichannel Article Availability and Sourcing was first introduced with SAP CAR 2.0 Application Bundle 1.0 Feature Pack 3 in 2015 and has been massively improved and extended by then.

 Omnichannel Article Availability and Sourcing in Retail

 the stock availability check and reservation across channels, as well as sourcing in an SAP Retail Omnichannel business.

 Reliable and consistent availability information across sales channels is key for omnichannel retail businesses.

 This causes a massive volume in terms of availability requests from the online channels, which must be matched with computationally expensive availability calculations in the backends.

 Due to the multitude of channels and fulfillment ways, the available sourcing options are greatly increased, asking for more flexible and intelligent sourcing strategies that are not supported by conventionals ERP systems today.